vtexdocs/dev-portal-content/docs/release-notes/gift-card-support-multi-currencies.md

 >⚠️ Setting a specific currency for each gift card is optional.
-If you don't want to indicate in which currency it should be created, the behavior will remain the same as in a store using only one currency type, where discounts on the amount are applied without currency conversion.
+If you do not want to indicate in which currency it should be created, the behavior will remain the same as in a store using only one currency type, where discounts on the amount are applied without currency conversion.

 To learn more about how to create gift cards, read the [Setting up Gift cards](https://help.vtex.com/en/tutorial/gift-card--tutorials_995) article.